samn/run-and-report/README.md

   --riemann-port=RIEMANN_PORT
-                        The port Riemann is running on --tags=TAGS           Optional tags for the event --ttl=TTL             An optional TTL for the event --states=STATES       Describes a mapping of return codes and event states. e.g. ok:0,1|warn:2,3.
+                        The port Riemann is running on --tags=TAGS           Optional tags for the event --ttl=TTL             An optional TTL for the event (in seconds) --states=STATES       Describes a mapping of return codes and event states. e.g. ok:0,1|warn:2,3.
 Return codes without an explicit mapping are assumed error. default=ok:0